- Collagen, the most abundant protein in the body, can be found in the skin, bones, muscles, and tendons.

 Quitting smoking or reducing your sun exposure can have anti-aging effects, as can drinking water.
 Indeed, something as simple as applying moisturizer to dry skin can make it appear plumper and more radiant and youthful, even if the moisturizer itself contains no anti-aging ingredients.

 Bottom line, the science behind collagen products is unproven at best.
 Instead, look to other tried-and-true methods to combat signs of aging: wear sunscreen, drink enough water, eat a healthy balanced diet, keep your skin moisturized, and don’t smoke.

 If you’d like to try an over-the-counter collagen booster, a cream containing some form of retinol is your best bet.
 And if you want more anti-aging effects than a consumer cream or beauty supplement can provide, there are professional cosmetic procedures available, such as hyaluronic acid fillers and energy-based treatments.

-» To find out more about these and other non-invasive facial rejuvenation procedures, ask a cosmetic doctor on Zwivel’s forum for more information.
+» To find out more about these and other non-invasive facial rejuvenation procedures, meet our medical review team.